Priscillalala/AssetsOfRain/README.md

 # Assets of Rain
 Assets of Rain loads addressable assets from Risk of Rain 2 into the unity editor as assets which can be referenced by mods.
-Modded content is built as a new addressables catalog, and references to game assets in the editor resolve to the real assets at runtime.
+Modded content is built as a secondary addressables catalog, and references to game assets in the editor resolve to the real assets at runtime.

 Assets of Rain works entirely in the editor; no runtime package is required.